JorgeAlmeida04/anothermp3player/README.md

 ##  Overview

 **AnotherMP3Player (AMP3P)** is yet another desktop music player built with the latest Java technologies.
-It combines a sleek, modern interface—inspired by the layout of YouTube Music with robust local library management (at least, I tried to) and advanced features like synchronized lyrics.
+It combines a sleek, modern interface inspired by the layout of YouTube Music with robust local library management (at least, I tried to) and advanced features like synchronized lyrics.

 Whether you're looking for a distraction-free listening experience or a way to manage a large local music collection, AMP3P is designed to be fast, responsive, and visually pleasing.